-2019 Motor Drives Study
+2019 Motor Drives Study research

-Five trends on buying, specifying motor drives
+Five trends on buying and, specifying motor drives for industrial automation applications.

-- Purchasing: Thirty-six percent of respondents prefer to buy motors and related VSDs separately; 22% prefer matched units.
+Purchasing motor drives for automation and industrial applications: Thirty-six percent of respondents prefer to buy motors and related VSDs separately; 22% prefer matched units.
 Regarding servo/stepper drives, only 12% prefer separate, and 60% look for matched units.
 For MV drives and Above NEMA motors: 30% prefer separate, and 19% favor matched units.

 Expenditures on motor drives for automation and industrial applications: Over the past 12 months, respondents estimated an average of $139,000 having been spent on VSDs.
 For the same time frame, respondents also estimated average values of $94,000 for servo drives and /stepper drives and $620,000 for MV drives.